 "It takes more courage to speak up before the decision is made than after the decision is made," McNerney said.
 "This job is about making tough decisions and this was a very difficult decision."

-Andal declined to offer an opinion on the specifics of the rescue package before its passage, pointing
+Andal declined to offer an opinion on the specifics of the rescue package before its passage, pointing to a high level of uncertainty about what would actually end up in the bill.

 Congress' bailout plan allows the government to use taxpayer dollars to buy toxic mortgage assets from struggling firms, a move Treasury Secretary Henry Paulson promises will help right the nation's tilting market.